0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/DepositContractLib.md

 ### `_addLeaf`

-Adds a new leaf to the merkle tree
+Adds a new leaf to a merkle tree.

 ```solidity
   function _addLeaf(